kaveeshanipun01/PORTFOLIO/README.md

 ## Installation

 To use this code, simply clone or download the repository and open the `about.html` file in your web browser.
-You will need to ensure that the associated assets (images, CSS, JS files) are referenced correctly.